 - Life Experience Life experience can also lead to the development of anxiety.
 There's no way to know exactly how, but it's possible that it's a combination of upbringing, confidence, bullying, parenting, and reinforcement depending on how you've acted in various situations.

 - Stress Significant, long term stress can also create anxiety disorders.
-Again, it's not clear how this occurs, but the likelihood is that stress changes your hormone production semi-permanently, which in turn changes how your brain is able to process and handle anxiety.
+Again, it's not clear how this occurs, but the likelihood is that stress changes your hormone production semi-permanently, which in turn changes how your brain can process and handle anxiety.

 - Diet and Exercise Finally, both diet and exercise can and do lead to anxiety in many people.
 Diet tends to be less common, although low levels of vitamins like magnesium have been linked to anxiety, as has dehydration.
 Exercise has a known anxiety link.
 Without exercise, the body's excess energy isn't regulated, and that can lead to the physical stress and anxiety disorders.